 In the case of parabens as preservatives, there are a number of different types, each one suited to a specific task.
 For example, before a lotion or cream is emulsified (mixed together, like salad dressing), propylparaben is added to the oil phase while methylparaben is added to the water phase.
 Once these two phases are combined, a third (and maybe fourth and fifth) type of paraben may also be added.

 Not all parabens are created equal, and according to an increasing number of scientific studies, not all are equally safe.

 Methylparaben, thought to be the most hazardous of all parabens, is the one to really watch out for.
 Research studies have linked it to everything from mild skin irritation to neurological and respiratory toxicity.
 But the big issue with methylparaben is its proven ability to mimic estrogen when it is absorbed into the bloodstream.
 For women in general, elevated levels of estrogen cause all kinds of health concerns; but for pregnant women in particular, there is growing concern over the potential danger to their developing fetuses.

 The imbalance of hormones invitro may be responsible for the increased incidence in undescended testicles in newborn males, and increasingly younger maturation of adolescent girls.

-Ideally we should avoid parabens altogether, but with up to 90% of personal care products containing one type or another, managing our risk and avoiding the worst ones may be more realistic.
-2
+Ideally, we should avoid parabens altogether, but with up to 90% of personal care products containing one type or another, managing our risk and avoiding the worst ones may be more realistic.

-Parabens in “leave on” products, such as cosmetics, lotions, creams and serums pose the greater risk because of their potential to be absorbed through your skin into your bloodstream.
-In “wash off” products such as body wash, shampoos and conditioners, however, they are thought to be less risky.
+Parabens in “leave on” products, such as cosmetics, lotions, creams, and serums pose a greater risk because of their potential to be absorbed through your skin into your bloodstream.
+In “wash off” products such as body wash, shampoos, and conditioners, however, they are thought to be less risky.

 Here, according to Environmental Working Group 3, are the most common parabens and how they are ranked in terms of toxicity.